RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks: EXPERIMENT AND ANALYSIS

 \subsection{Ablation Experiments of PVE-DP}

 To thoroughly evaluate the performance of PVE-DP, we compare it against state-of-the-art baseline models in the field.
 The experiments include four tasks: two simulated tasks from the ALOHA benchmark (cube transfer and bimanual insertion), and two real-robot tasks (wiping table and sorting workpiece).
-IMU modules are integrated into the dual-arm robotic system in simulation to support algorithm validation.
+To facilitate algorithm validation, IMU modules were integrated into both the simulation platform and the physical RoboMatch test platform.

 As shown in Table~\ref{tab:comparison} and Table~\ref{tab:ablation_icra}, our method achieves an average success rate of 75.3\% without significantly increasing the number of parameters or FLOPs, outperforming all baseline methods across all four tasks.
-Combined with \hyperref[Experient_PVE-DP]{Fig.~\ref{Experient_PVE-DP}}, These results demonstrate the superiority of the proposed approach in manipulation tasks.
+Combined with \hyperref[Experient_PVE-DP]{Fig.~\ref{Experient_PVE-DP}}, these results demonstrate the superiority of the proposed approach in manipulation tasks.
 Furthermore, our method consistently exceeds baseline performance with both scripted and human demonstrations, indicating its strong capability to capture the multimodal characteristics of human data.